Aznoryusof/portfolio/index.md

 The model was fine-tuned on the MeetingBank Dataset using the QLoRa technique from the PEFT library and took ~7 hours to train on an A100 GPU on Google Colab.

-The fine-tuned model can be accessed from my Hugging Face Repository linked below for futher fine-tuning (on a small dataset) in order to achieve any style of summary (e.g. format, tone, lexicon etc.)
+The fine-tuned model can be accessed from my Hugging Face Repository linked below for futher fine-tuning (on a small dataset) in order to achieve any style of summary (e.g. format, tone, lexicon etc.).

 <img src="images/llama2_image.png?raw=true" alt=""/>